m3uma/forest-journey/README.md

 * contact form by which you can send an e-mail using the smtp protocol,
 * section with general news about the company and links to social media.

 On the "forest journey" page you can see the company's offer.
+There is a menu at the top of the page.
+After clicking on a given option, you will be taken to the corresponding section.

-At the top of the page there is a slider made in js - you can scroll it using the arrows on the screen, on the keyboard or select a slide by clicking the dot at the bottom.
+Then there is a slider made in js - you can scroll it using the arrows on the screen, on the keyboard or select a slide by clicking the dot at the bottom.

 Below is a section with the company's offer generated automatically.
 After clicking on a given adventure, its details are shown.
 To close them, press the cross in the upper right corner.